-Successful completion of BA degree in history, politics, or in cognate discipline, generally at Upper Second level, or equivalent overseas BA qualification.
+Successful completion of BA degree in History or cognate discipline, generally at Upper Second level, or equivalent overseas BA qualification.
 Those with English as a second language with IELTS score of 7.0 or equivalent.

 Length and status of the programme(s) and mode(s) of study

-Programme Length (years) and status Start dates/months Mode Face-to-face, campus- based Distance learning Other MA 12 Months F/T 24 Months P/T N/A Х Diploma 9 Months F/T 18 Months P/T N/A X Certificate 6 Months F/T 12 Months P/T (Equivalent) N/A X
+Programme Length (years) Start Mode

+and status dates/months

+(full-time/part- (if applicable - for

+time) programmes that have

+multiple intakes or start dates that differ from the

+usual academic year)

+Face-to-face, Distance Other

+campus-based learning

+MA 12 Months F/T N/A X

+24 Months P/T

+Diploma 9 Months F/T N/A X

+18 Months P/T

+Certificate 6 Months F/T N/A X

+12 Months P/T

+(Equivalent)

-Language of study
+Language of study English

-English

-Programme accreditation by Professional, Statutory or Regulatory Bodies (if applicable)
+Programme accreditation by Professional, Statutory or Regulatory Bodies (if applicable) N/A